Motortion Films / Shutterstock.com

 Checking Out Without Draining the Tub

 What kind of person leaves a hotel room with a bathtub full of dirty water?
-Bad hotel guests do apparently.
-I can’t imagine reaching into a tub filled with used bathwater.
-Even if it’s not draining due to a clog, call maintenance.
-Don’t leave it as a surprise for housekeepers.
+Bad hotel guests do apparently, as there have been reports of housekeepers having to reach into a tub filled with used bathwater.
+Even if it's not draining due to a clog, call maintenance.
+Don't leave it as a surprise for housekeepers.

 Demanding Your Room Be Cleaned at Night